 All named investigators must have an HRC Gateway account before they can be added to the application.
-All members named on the research team must be added to this application on HRC Gateway and will be included in Module 1.
 Each named investigator needs to sign in to HRC Gateway and update their details before you submit your application.
 Certain information (i.e. ethnicity, gender, and whether the researcher is a clinician) is used for HRC information purposes only and will automatically populate from the individual's profile.

 Click the 'Update' button to enter additional information as requested.
+All named investigators on successful applications may be cited by the HRC in its various communication channels.